russelljjarvis/Spike2Vec.jl/main.typ

 align(center + bottom)[
   #image("figures/vector_differences_another_NMNIST.png", width: 70%)
-  *Two spike time encoded numerals, where read in to Julia, then the spiking neuromorphic data were converted to vectors over $1200$ channels.
+  *Two spike time encoded numerals, were read in to the Julia-lang namespace, then the spiking neuromorphic data were converted to vectors over $1200$ channels.
 Orange and Blue plots are vectors corresponding to two distinct NMNIST data labels.
 Rapid positive alternating deflections are visible in both vectors, because the NMNIST data is caused by pixel activations, when $2D$ pixel derived data sources are converted into a $1D$ vector, sparse clusters of activated pixels, have regular gaps between them.
 Herein lies a heatmap of dis-simarity matrices constructed using the NMNIST dataset, ie the heatmap above, comes from analysing spike train distance across the NMNIST data set numbers: 0-9 represented as spiking events.
 There are 300 total presentation number presentations.
 All nine numbers are incrementally cycled through.
-Number presentations within the one number are contiguous, (the data set isn't shuffled), and this contiguity is reflected in the heatmap too.*
+Number presentations within the one number are contiguous, (the dataset is not shuffled), and this contiguity is reflected in the heatmap too.*
 ]